hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > As many who in dancing do excel
 >
-> If they can thro' the figures go, they'll say,
+> If they can through the figures go, they'll say,
 >
 > "I think I now can dance as well as they
 >